The U.S. Air Force confirmed on Monday that a plane crashed in Afghanistan’s central Ghazni province, reportedly killing everyone on board.

 “There has been an airline crash, but it doesn’t belong to Ariana because the two flights led by Ariana today from Herat to Delhi and Herat to Kabul are safe,” Mirzakwal told Reuters.

-Zabihullah Mujahid, a spokesman for Taliban, stated the group was checking on news of a plane crash, Reuters reported.
+Zabihullah Mujahid, a spokesman for the Taliban, stated the group was checking on news of a plane crash, Reuters reported.

-Advisory Notes from Aviation authorities
+Advisory Notes from Aviation Authorities

 The EASA (European Union Aviation Safety Agency) currently has an advisory note that cites Afghanistan airspace warnings from a number of countries.